pitt-miskov-zivanov-lab/BioRECIPE/docs/definitions.rst

 The node attribute vector :math:`a^v` may also include other attributes that help describe the element.
 For example, attributes :math:`a^{\mathrm{location}}` and :math:`a^{\mathrm{locationID}}` hold information about the cellular compartment, where the element is found, and the compartment ID, respectively.
 We use the GO database to obtain these location IDs.
 A subtype attribute, :math:`a^{\mathrm{subtype}}`, may be used to indicate additional type of an element, such as :math:`a^{\mathrm{subtype}}` = ``receptor`` for an element with :math:`a^{\mathrm{type}}` = ``protein``.

-In element-based modeling of biological systems, an element usually represents a biomolecular species, a chemical, or  a biological process.
+An element usually represents a biomolecular species, a chemical, or  a biological process.

 .. admonition:: Definition 2 - Interaction (edge)